 - Summarize interprofessional team strategies for improving care coordination and communication to advance total laryngectomy and improve outcomes.

 The primary goal for the treatment of laryngeal cancer is the control of the disease.
 Preservation of speech, swallowing functions, and avoidance of the tracheostomy are secondary goals.
-Traditionally the treatment of laryngeal carcinomas has been radiotherapy or surgery or a combination of both.
-The treatment for laryngeal cancer depends on the selection of the most appropriate treatment plan for the individual patient, often determined by the expertise of an interprofessional team.
+Traditionally the treatment of laryngeal carcinomas has been radiotherapy or surgery, or a combination of both.
+The treatment for laryngeal cancer depends on selecting the most appropriate treatment plan for the individual patient, often determined by the expertise of an interprofessional team.